drashland/rhum/README.md

 ### `Rhum.testPlan`

 Groups up test suites to describe a test plan.
-Usually, a test plan is per file and contains the tests and suites for a single file.
+Usually, a test plan is per file and contains the tests suites and test cases for a single file.

 ```typescript
 Rhum.testPlan("app_test.ts", () => {